You can filter LA events by these categories: Day Hikes / Events - Overnight Trips - All Events - Monday Night LA Hikes

 Content/Topics Covered: Hike planning, description, screening participants, trail group management, emergency management, medical issues on the trail, map reading and navigation, outdoor techniques, environmental protection, and problem solving techniques and scenarios.

-Course Format: The training includes online instruction with group discussion and problem solving applications and trail-based scenarios.
+Course Format: The training includes in person instruction with group discussion and problem solving applications and trail-based scenarios.

 Pre-Course Assignment: Review training manuals and video: